-The latest and best events that Sydney has to offer
+The latest and best events on now in Sydney

-Get the best Sydney has to offer with the Sydney100 free Newsletter.
+Get the latest and best events on now in Sydney with the Sydney100 Newsletter.
 The Newsletter is sent out monthly with a selection of the best events and activities in Sydney.
 We also notify subscribers of new entries onto the Top 100 things to do in Sydney list or anything else we think might be of interest (but no advertising).

 “Just a quick note to wish you a Merry Christmas, and to thank you for your inspiration over the past year, I wouldn’t have heard of a lot of these events were it not for your email – so Thank you!”
 Kind regards, Leeanne and “My pleasure Colin, I’d be happy to be quoted.
 I’m a huge fan of the email, and look forward to it with the holidays coming up.
 It’s a genuine solution – always something there for me, either to do fairly quickly or to put on the must do list.
 And you can quote me on that too.”